 Premature birth, eating well and staying active

-Eating a healthy, balanced diet and staying active during pregnancy has many benefits.
+Eating a healthy, balanced diet and staying active during pregnancy can help.
 For example, it can help you maintain a healthy weight may also reduce your risk of gestational diabetes (and therefore reduce your risk of premature birth).
 Maintaining healthy habits can also help manage mental health problems, such as anxiety or depression in pregnancy.

 Exercise is not thought to result in higher risk for preterm birth, but talk to your midwife or doctor if you have been told you are at risk of premature birth.
 They will be able to advise how much activity is safe for you and your baby.
 Find out more about safe exercise in pregnancy.